Derived Returns and Notifications of Change Frequently Asked Questions

 Federal Reserve Financial Services is committed to providing you the answers and information you need.
 Answers to many of our customers most frequently asked questions can be found using the links below.

-If your question is not answered by the information provided on the site, Contact provides a comprehensive list of service and support contacts who can assist you.
+If your question is not answered by the information provided on the site, Contact provides a comprehensive list of service and support contacts that can assist you.

-To ensure the privacy and integrity of the information required to process a Return or NOC, only Receiving Depository Financial Institutions (RDFIs) are permitted to process these items.
-To learn more about the FedACH Services via FedLine Web application and to get information on how to request certificates, contact the FedACH Central Support staff or your Business Development Account Executive.
+To ensure the privacy and integrity of the information required to process a Return or NOC, only receiving depository financial institutions (RDFIs) are permitted to process these items.
+To learn more about the FedACH Services via FedLine Web application and to get information on how to request certificates, contact FedACH and Check Services Customer Support or your Relationship Manager.

 The derived returns function within the FedLine Web Solution cannot currently be used to derive returns for Same Day ACH forward entries on the same day the forward entry settled.
 Current functionality does not make item-level information available until the next processing day.
 If an RDFI wishes to return a Same Day ACH forward entry for settlement on the same day it is received, a return file will need to be created and submitted to FedACH Services by the 4 p.m.
 ET deadline.
 Paper returns processed by the 2:45 p.m.
 ET deadline will settle on the same day as well.